krishnagskr983/eStore/README.md

 # eStore

-1.eStore is e-commerce website which diplays the products and brands of different items.
+eStore is e-commerce website which diplays the products and brands of different items.

 # Development Tools